Quad4-Software/LXMFy/docs/source/creating-bots.rst

             "This message will use direct delivery with propagation fallback as configured" )

-Propagation nodes are useful when direct delivery is not possible or when you want to ensure message delivery through the Reticulum mesh network.
+Use a propagation node when the destination is offline or direct delivery keeps failing on the current path.

 Configuring Retries
 ^^^^^^^^^^^^^^^^^^^